Date Posted and Effective Date: December 31, 2019

 A. Active Collection and Use:

-In order to access the Site, services and the information available on the Site, or to use the Services, you are required to register with the Site (or via an alternate method made available to you) and provide some personal information, such as your name and email address or other contact information.
+In order to access the Site, services and the information available on the Site, or to use the Services, you are required to register with the Site (or via an alternate method made available to you) and provide us with your contact information, such as your name, email address, phone number, company name, job title, country and/or state information.
 You may edit your information at any time by logging onto the Site and updating your profile.
 You may also be provided an option to choose to subscribe to an email list.
 If you subscribe to our electronic mailing list and later decide to opt-out, simply follow the instructions that are included in each email.
 If you provide us with personal information, we will retain and may use that information to contact or respond to you.
 We also may retain or use your personal information for the period of time needed to pursue legitimate business interests.
 Legitimate business interests may include customizing the services or other content we provide to you and to otherwise ensure compliance with our policies and applicable laws.
 Our Site and Services collect, store and process this personal information on servers in the United States of America.

 When you provide us with personal information about your contacts, we will only use this information for the specific reason for which it is provided.
 If you believe that one of your contacts has provided us with your personal information and you would like to request that it be removed from our database, please contact us at email@example.com.